VictorNGomes/Directed_Networks_From_Wikipedia_Pages/README.md

 It is possible to visualize and interact with this graph [here](https://victorngomes.github.io/Deploy_Network_Visualization/).

+**Retina**

+Through the retina tool it is possible to visualize the network in an interactive way and seeking to facilitate the analysis and understanding of it.
+For this, just upload the .graphml file on the website.

+For the network in question, [this video]() shows some conclusions according to some metrics.

 ## Students participating in the project:

   [Victor do Nascimento Gomes](https://github.com/VictorNGomes)